 The thing about trees in Denver is, they don’t exactly belong everywhere.
 Not organically at least.
 We live in a dry prairie, and if you don’t believe me, look at the sea of grass out by the airport, where humans don’t really live.

-According to city arborist Rob Davis, most of Denver’s trees exist solely because humans wanted them — both today and in the 1870s, when settlers brought acorns here.
+According to urban forestry manager Sara Davis, most of Denver’s trees exist solely because humans wanted them — both today and in the 1870s, when settlers brought acorns here.
 Some of those trees still exist.

 “Those are kind of like the pioneer trees, who came along with the people,” Davis said.